RCuttrell/Active-Directory-Homelab/README.md

 # Active-Directory-Homelab-In-Promox

 ## Project:
 The goal of this homelab was to create an Active Directory enviroment using virtual Windows 10 and Windows Server machines.
-I will also create a Splunk server on a virtual Ubuntu Server machine as well as a virtual Kali Linux box to simulate attacks on the Windows 10 machine.
-With the Splunk Universal Forwarder and Sysmon installed on the Windows machines, these attacks will generate telemetry and create events in Splunk to be analyzed.
+I also configured a Splunk server on a virtual Ubuntu Server machine as well as a virtual Kali Linux box to simulate attacks against the Windows 10 machine.
+With the Splunk Universal Forwarder and Sysmon installed on the Windows machines, these attacks generated telemetry and created events in Splunk to be analyzed.

 MyDFIR's guide: https://www.youtube.com/watch?v=5OessbOgyEo